-Earlier today, St Paul's cathedral hosted Al Gore, former U.S. Vice President, environmental advocate, and co-founder and Chair of Generation Investment Management.
+Last Autumn, St Paul's cathedral hosted Al Gore, former U.S. Vice President, environmental advocate, and co-founder and Chair of Generation Investment Management.
 He spoke at a special event aimed at energising investors and businesses to aide the transition to a more sustainable form of capitalism.
 The Very Revd David Ison, Dean of St Paul's Cathedral, welcomed Mr Gore to the event that was hosted by St Paul's Institute and the Church Investors Group as part of the fifth annual National Ethical Investment Week.

 Speaking to an audience of Church and charity investors, pension funds, and investment managers he spoke on the threats facing the economic system, urging investors to invest for the long term and put an end to asset management that is 'oblivious to anything other than short-term financial factors.'
 He stated that 'incentives are the secrets to capitalism's success but it matters how the incentives are designed' and pressed the audience to choose their investment managers based on environmental, societal and governance factors.

 Following the presentation he responded to questions from the attentive audience.
 The event was chaired by Andreas Whittam Smith, First Church Estates Commissioner at the Church Commissioners for England.

 The session reflected recent research conducted by YouGov for National Ethical Investment Week that stated that nearly two-thirds of British investors expected Church and charity investors to take the lead on promoting responsible investment.